If you want to tour Europe by train, Eurail first class passes will offer you comfort and flexibility. Is a Eurail pass worth it? We say “yes!”

 Passes are available for a single country, and two to four contiguous countries.
 Eurail Select allows you to tailor your plans between 2-4 adjoining countries for up to 10 days of train travel within a 2 month period.

 If you’re undecided on your itinerary, the Eurail website details popular trips and sample itineraries that might inspire.
-When you’ve decided, it’s super easy to walk your scenario through the Eurail website, select the right pass, and then pay online.
+When you’ve decided, it’s super easy to walk your scenario through the Eurail self service oriented site, select the right pass, and then pay online.

 What About Eurail Reservations?

-We recommend you reserve seats whenever the option is available, particularly if the routes or timeframe is popular.
-You’ll need reservations for night trains (depending upon your sleeping accommodation choice) and high-speed trains.
+Eurail seat reservations – We recommend you reserve seats whenever the option is available, particularly if the routes or timeframe is popular.
+With a Eurail Pass, reservations for night trains (depending upon your sleeping accommodation choice) and high-speed trains are still required.

 Day seats will be coach style with a center aisle or in separate compartments.
 Choose window or aisle, adjoining, or opposites.
 Look for handy tables at which you can use your laptop.
 You might also see dining car or panorama car seats from which to choose.